Bestest96/ASDM2-TF/README.md

 # ASDM2-TF
-An implementation of ASDM2 optimizer (Wawrzyński, 2019) in TensorFlow.
+An implementation of ASDM2 optimizer in TensorFlow.

 ## Description
 This repository contains a TensorFlow implementation of ASDM2 algorithm.
 It is defined